 The May 30 Movement (五卅运动) occurred in 1925 during the time of the Republic of China.
-By then the big chunk of urban Shanghai was colonised by the Western settlers and ruled under Shanghai Municipal Council with the members from the West, including the UK, the US, France and Germany.
+By then a big chunk of urban Shanghai was colonised by the Western settlers and ruled under Shanghai Municipal Council with members from the West, including the UK, the US, France and Germany.
 The local Chinese were excluded from the Council board.

-Such arrangement was forged between the Western Powers and the Manchu rulers who, as invaders originally from Siberia, regarding the native Chinese as their number one enemies and famously proclaimed that they’d rather see China be occupied by foreign powers than to return it to Chinese people (宁赠友邦不与家奴).
+Such arrangement was forged between the Western Powers and the Manchu rulers who, as invaders originally from Siberia, regarded the native Chinese as their number one enemies and famously proclaimed that they’d rather see China be occupied by foreign powers than to return it to Chinese people (宁赠友邦不与家奴).

 But by then the Manchu’s Qing regime had been overthrown for 10 years and the legitimacy of such arrangements was questioned, rightly, by the Chinese in Shanghai.

 Since February 1925 the conflicts between Chinese workers and Japanese management in 22 Mill factories owned and run by the Japanese, reputed for their cruel treatment of their staff, intensified.
 The workers earned very little but had to start their shift at 5am, and continued to work for 12 hours straight without a meal break.
 Physical abuse of the workers was a routine practice.
 But when a Japanese headman beat 12-year-old child labour badly, the anger among the Chinese workers finally erupted.

 On May 15, the Japanese at No. 7 Mill shot dead protest leader Gu Zhenghong (顾正红) and injured a dozen.
 The assault further angered the Chinese, and the workers from 11 Japanese Mills held strikes, protesting against foreign-run industries, particularly those by the Japanese.